 Insider Tip: If you don’t want to wait at the Spencer Exit Bus Stop for a ride share driver, you can pre-request a taxi to meet you there.
 When you get on the bus at SFO, tell the driver “I’m going to Sausalito and when the time comes I’d like you to please call me a taxi.”
 They’ll call ahead so one meets you at the bus stop, which is too far up a steep hill from downtown to walk.

 Uber and Lyft both serve San Francisco and Sausalito.
-Uber fares to Sausalito are likely to be in the $50 to $70 range, depending on the time of day and the amount of traffic, though during evening commute hours the cost could be higher.
+Uber fares from SFO to Sausalito are likely to be in the $50 to $70 range, depending on the time of day and the amount of traffic, though during evening commute hours the cost could be higher.

 As at many major airports, ride share drivers are required to pick you up on the top level (Level 5) of the airport parking garage, and are not allowed to do pickups at the terminal curbs.
 Follow signs for the parking garage as you leave your concourse.
 You cannot walk to the parking garage directly from either the arrivals or departures level of the airport, but must cross via pedestrian bridges above or take a tunnel below the roadways.